 I had a deadline, and I needed a response.
+I didn’t have time to take these email tips into consideration.

 I was working in a hectic corporate office as a junior email admin, and there was more work than my small team could keep up with.